ArizoftGames/war-eagles-digital/Docs/WE_Structure.md

 AudioManager.cs - instances AudioStreamPlayers to play music and effects; music may be played by (Player Nationality + AI Mood) or by use case.
 Connects to busses (Music or Effects).
 	PlayMusicByNationMood(string nationality, string mood), PlayMusicByUseCase(string useCase),  		PlaySoundEffect(string key), StopMusic(), SetBusVolume(string busName, float linearVolume), 		GetBusVolume(string busName), SetEffectsVolume(float linearVolume) *For future Options UI; sets 	Planes and Effects bus volumes

+##Scenes:

+Loading.tscn:  Current main scene.
+Displays "Loading..." texz and WE Icon.
+Fades seamlessly into IntroAnim.
+Home for game loading tasks

-IntroAnim.tscn: Current main scene.
-Plays disclaimer screen and introductory animation (skippable) and then presents main menu with buttons for Continue, New [Game], Load, Tutorial, Credits, Options, Extras, Help, and Quit.
+IntroAnim.tscn: Plays disclaimer screen and introductory animation (skippable) and then fades seamlessly into SplashMenu.

+SplashMenu.tscn:  Presents main menu with buttons for Continue, New [Game], Load, Tutorial, Credits, Options, Extras, Help, and Quit.

 PauseMenu.tscn: Will be activated at any time during gameplay with ESC.
 Immediately presents main menu with buttons for Continue, Save, Load, New [Game], Credits, Options, Extras, Help, and Quit.